Oakleon/oakdatastore/README.md

 <a name="module_oakdatastore..save_P"></a>
 ### oakdatastore~save_P(datastore, entities, method,) ⇒ <code>Promise</code>
-Save multiple objects to datastore using the same method
+Save multiple objects to datastore using the same method. nb if you "insert" 100 entities but 1 of them already exists, none of the entities will be written

 **Kind**: inner method of <code>[oakdatastore](#module_oakdatastore)</code>
 **Returns**: <code>Promise</code> - resolving to apiResponse